New for 2021

 • New students are accepted throughout the year as spaces become available.

-The times and days of each Pre-K program may vary.
 Please contact your school for specific information regarding the program format and application process.
 There are eight classes available in Meadow Lake and one in each of the below listed schools.

 J.H.
 Moore Elementary (Lashburn)